Birth Injury Lawyer in Florida

 Disfigurement may also be the result of negligence during an assisted delivery.
 The use of forceps or vacuum extraction can damage a newborn’s skull, scalp or face when these delivery assistance methods are done improperly.
 While the wounds may heal, some injuries may leave permanent disfigurements that can harm your child emotionally.

-When Common Birth Injuries Affect Your Newborn, You Have Options
+Can Common Birth Injuries Affect Your Newborn in Florida?

 Advances in modern medical technology have helped improve the labor and delivery process, but it is not without risk.
 When complications arise, and your physician or medical team doesn’t respond properly, your baby can be left with permanent disabilities.